 Our Head of Product Nick Mabey has been crowned SCA's UK Roasters Championship 2018 winner!

-The event, which took place in Glasgow, saw 14 competitors faced with three challenges - they were evaluated on grading green coffee, developing a roasting profile for that coffee, and on the ultimate cup quality of their final roasted product.
-Now is a perfect time for us to introduce you to the best roaster in the country:
+The event, which took place in Glasgow, saw 14 of the UK's top coffee roasters competitors faced with three challenges - they were evaluated on grading green coffee, developing a roasting profile for that coffee, and on the ultimate cup quality of their final roasted product.
+Meet the best roaster in the country:

 Tell us about your life pre-coffee.
 How did you get into the industry?

 Before coffee I was, and kind of still am, a jazz drummer.
 I worked as a barista while I studied Jazz Performance at the New Zealand School of Music and loved it.

 My first job in coffee was in a well known café and roastery called L’affare.
 My friend got a job there in the packing department and I walked in and did a shift on the floor and worked my way up.

 So was that when you first discovered roasting?

 No, that’s when I first discovered coffee!
 Roasting was still so foreign for me then, that was back in 2007.

 I moved to the UK in 2012 because my band had been offered a residency in a jazz club in Cornwall.
 I found myself in London playing gigs and joined Volcano Coffee Works in 2013 as an Account Manager and Barista Trainer.
 In 2015, I co-founded Assembly Coffee and began roasting.
 Now I'm Head of Product at Volcano, and Head of Quality at Assembly and roast a few times a week.

 I taught myself - I’d watched people roasting and knew what I wanted so went for it.